 As a leaseholder, you have to pay a service charge, which covers your share of the costs of maintaining the communal areas and the exterior of the building.
 Apart from that, we occasionally need to carry out works which cost a considerable sum of money.

-- Works which require scaffolding - scaffolding is expensive to hire and erect.
+- Works that require scaffolding - scaffolding is expensive to hire and erect

 Whenever we plan major works or are planning to enter a long-term contract, we need to carry out a legal consultation process called Section 20.
 We will need to do this whenever:

-- we wish to enter into a long term agreement, which will cost at least one leaseholder in a development over a £100 a year.
+- we wish to enter into a long-term agreement, which will cost at least one leaseholder in development over £100 a year

-Examples of contracts which could trigger Section 20 consultation include:
+Examples of contracts that could trigger Section 20 consultation include:

 The Section 20 consultation is there to make sure you are involved in the process and have the chance to ask us questions and make comments.
-If you wish, you can even nominate your own contractor to carry out the works or take on the contract.
+In some instances, you can nominate your own contractor to carry out the works or take on the contract.

 Exceptions to the Section 20 consultation process